hkhasib/Medical-Search-Engine-and-Appointment-System-in-PHP-Laravel/README.md

 - Now, type composer update in the terminal and hit enter.
 If your editor doesn't have built in terminal, you can use default terminal of your OS.
 - Rename the .env.example to .env and put your database details here.
 - Then run this command "php artisan migrate" and then, this one "php artisan db:seed"
+- Create Symlink of Storage/App in public folder as storage.
 - Now, You can run your project from local host.
 However, You also can use this command "php artisan serv" to test this project.
 - The default username is "admin" and password is "123456".
 Use this credential to login and start configuring.
 - You should add country, states, cities, zones, areas before adding new users (doctors, front-desk, business).